Important considerations before getting started

 See the chart below:

-Tell your healthcare provider about all of your medical conditions, including if you:
+If you and your healthcare provider are considering MAVENCLAD, tell them about all of your medical conditions, including if you:

 As you and your healthcare provider consider MAVENCLAD as a treatment option, your healthcare provider should perform some tests to rule out certain medical conditions and see if MAVENCLAD is right for you.